jackbenn/gengo/Rules.md

 7. **End of game** The game is over when there are three passes in a row.

 8. Scoring.
 The final score of each player is the number of their stones currently on the board.
 The player with the most stones is the winner.
-This is equivalent to the [original scoring method](https://senseis.xmp.net/?StoneScoring) in go, rarely used today. (not yet implemented)
+This is equivalent to the [original scoring method](https://senseis.xmp.net/?StoneScoring) in go, rarely used today.

 ## Rule Questions: